 Dream is Wonderful, Yet Unclear

-“Dream is Wonderful, Yet Unclear is a multi-layered and multi-disciplinary story of the relationships between collective and personal memories by looking at the community surrounding a textile mill in Narva, Estonia, now closed, of which Kapajeva’s family was a part.
+This body of work explores the relationships between collective and personal memories by looking at the community surrounding a textile mill, now closed, of which my family was a part.
 The story of one small community is set in the larger context of post-industrial cities worldwide, as they seek new identities.
-It depicts a mill filled by powerful rhythms of looms and lively collectives of women workers that, in today’s competitive world seems like a bright and distant dream.
-Maria has focused on women, with a heightened sensitivity towards social and political matters in post-Soviet culture.
+As an exhibition, it depicts a mill filled by powerful rhythms of looms and lively collectives of women workers that, in today’s competitive world seems like a bright and distant dream.
+I focused on women, with a heightened sensitivity towards social and political matters in post-Soviet culture.

-As the daughter of a textile designer, she spent her childhood at the mill, drawing fabric patterns and dreaming about the same job her mother had.
-She tries to interweave her mother’s work, her childhood dreams and their failures with the workers’ collective ones to underline the division between personal and collective memories that together form our historical narratives.”
+As the daughter of a textile designer, I spent my childhood at the mill, drawing fabric patterns and dreaming about the same job my mother had.
+I try to interweave my mother’s work, my childhood dreams and their failures with the workers’ collective ones to underline the division between personal and collective memories that together form our historical narratives.